Artichoke Extract Benefits For Mind And Body

 Artichoke Tea

-Artichoke Extract regulates blood pressure by boosting the enzyme eNOS, which widens blood vessels, and its potassium content contributes to blood pressure management.
+Regulating Blood Pressure: Artichoke extract lowers systolic and diastolic blood pressure by boosting the enzyme eNOS, which helps widen blood vessels and its potassium content.

 What is Artichoke?